david-cattermole/assetQC/README.md

 This framework is agnostic to software application but was primarily designed with Autodesk Maya in mind.
 Other software applications may work, but are currently untested.

-assetQC is written in Python and is easily extendable.
+assetQC is written in Python, supported on Linux and Window, and is easily extensible.
 The tests contain simple examples for a (non-functioning) computer graphics pipeline.

 This Python module is not an end-user tool, but a framework people can use as a basis for data validation.